teknopaul/adj/readme.md

 Sync is not automated, you need to know how to beat mix already, (or want to have some fun learning how).

 Controlling `adj` is performed with the keyboard or an external midi controller (or both).

+If you use Pioneer CDJs/XDJs, `adj` can automatically keep midi instruments in sync with these decks.

 ## Connecting an external drum machine